alasca-association/tarook/docs/developer/guide/coding-guide.rst

    leave your file empty, this will just leave a link to the corresponding MR.

-**Really nothing to add to releasenotes**

-   if you just correct a typo or something which really no user cares, name your file ``+.misc.<random>``, this will not provide an entry in the releasenotes (and no link to a MR)

 So the following file-names would be valid examples:

 .. code:: none